AreebAbdulGhani/terraform-launch-ec2-code/README.md

 # terraform-ec2-demo-code
-Make a vim main.tf file and inside it, write this config to launch ec2 instance according to your region using terraform with different needs
+Make a main.tf file and inside it, write this config to launch ec2 instance according to your region and with different needs using terraform.
+I have wrote 4 different code for different cases in the main.tf file, you can use any of them according to your need.